Giving the World its Daily Bread is a Tough Logistics Challenge

 This aspect was part of a successful strategy by Brian Robinson, GWF’s chief executive, to revitalize the Tip Top bread company’s distribution operations and to employ outside strategic advice to help.

-Logistics Bureau is a leading international consultancy and Maurice Sinclair is its specialist on time-sensitive FMCGs.
-It has offices in Australia, South Africa, Thailand, and in London.
+Logistics Bureau is a leading international consultancy with offices in Australia, South Africa, Thailand, and London, and Maurice Sinclair is its specialist on time-sensitive FMCGs.

 Outlining the case history of the operation Maurice says: “Distribution is a major driver of manufacturing efficiency and once you understand its role in fresh food you know you can’t afford to get it wrong.”